opentorah/opentorah/README.md

 Plugin itself sets certain XSL parameters:
 - `"img.src.path"` is set to `"images/"`;
-- `"html.stylesheet"` is set to "css/docBook.xsl";
+- `"html.stylesheet"` is set to "css/docBook.xsl" (it's unclear if this makes sense for EPUB);
 - `"base.dir"` is set to the output directory of the XSLT transform;
 - `"root.filename"` is set to the output file.